|City/Town: • Dunedin|

 Construction on the Fenway Hotel began in 1924, but the project stalled due to financial problems.
 It wasn’t until Clearwater developer, George H. Bowles, decided to invest in the hotel for a controlling interest.
 Construction on the hotel was finally completed in 1927.
 Designed by Herman Everett Wendell who also designed the Suwanee Hotel in St. Petersburg, the Tampa Bay Times called the hotel building Dunedin’s “most historically valuable structure”.

-The hotel was operated seasonally and hosted many guests during the winter months, including Harley M. Kilgore, Stephen Early, Charles Kettering, Kenesaw Mountain Landis, Alf Landon, Clarence Darrow, and Alanson B. Houghton.
-The hotel was also home to radio station WGHB, the first in Pinellas County and was the precursor to WFLA.
+The Fenway Hotel was operated seasonally and hosted many guests during the winter months, including Harley M. Kilgore, Stephen Early, Charles Kettering, Kenesaw Mountain Landis, Alf Landon, Clarence Darrow, and Alanson B. Houghton.
+The hotel was also home to radio station WGHB, the first in Pinellas County, and was the precursor to WFLA.

 It wasn’t until 1961 when the hotel became home to Trinity College, an evangelical interdenominational Bible college.
 When Trinity College moved to Pasco County in 1988, the building laid vacant until 1991 when it was bought by Schiller International University.
 They moved out in 2005.